 How to Dress for Cold Weather Golf (2024)

 It’s that time of the year again!
 The leaves are starting to change color and the daily highs start to drop below 60 degrees.
-Unfortunately for us golfers, that means that the golf season is coming to an end (unless you live further south than I do, lucky!).

 But if you’re playing golf further north, you’re about to be battling some frost delays and cooler temperatures on the course so it’s best to make sure you’re fully prepared so you can make the most of your round.

-Here’s how to get out there.
+Here’s how to prep yourself to get out on the course.

 I’m a big fan of using compression layers underneath my regular golf shirt and pants.
 They keep you warmer without adding a lot of bulk that can get in the way of your swing.
 Also, compression layers are usually made from very flexible material making it easy to maintain proper form through the swing.